algosup/2022-2023-project-4-game-design-Team-6/Documents/TestPlan.md

 ## Software

 - [Modl](https://modl.ai/)
-  - modl : test
+  - modl: test
   - Exploratory Bot
   - Diverse states and events
   - UnReal plugin
   - Detailed report
   - Will be used to detect bugs or unwanted functionalities.
-  - Example: Determine if there is a problem in the positioning of the towers, or in the attacks.
+  - Example: Determine if there is a problem in the positioning of the towers or the attacks.

 - [Machinations](https://machinations.io/)